-Meldreth Parish Council, January 2018, County Councillor Report
+Meldreth Parish Council March 2018, County Councillor Report

 Flood Avoidance subcommittee – April walk?
 The local highways officer post is still vacant, but the senior Highways officer is very happy to step in for a Flood Avoidance tour in April.
 I can work out a couple of possible dates if everyone is content.

 Malton Lane verges: The verge on the south side of Malton Lane immediately after turning left from North End is badly eroding, due to vehicles overrunning.
 The new gap has created the impression of a lay-by and not infrequently is used for parking (for phone calls), though this is very dangerous for all concerned due to the blind corner.
 Part of the erosion has created draining issues too.
 I’ve suggested to the owners of the adjoining property that the problem should be lodged with the PC.

 Defibrillators: The East of England Ambulance Service recently attended the County Council Health Committee and applauded the rollout of defibrillators in many parishes.
 They advise that it would also be very good to appoint more ‘Community First Responders’ – professionally trained people in the community.
 I’ve asked for more information and will circulate as soon as I have it.
 Meanwhile, please let me know if there’s anything more needing doing for the Meldreth Station defibrillator.

 Oil Club: This year’s Oil Club rebate from the supplier has amounted to £140, higher than previous years on account of the additional new participating households from Whaddon and Bassingbourn.
 The rebate has been donated to the North Herts and District Citizens Advice Bureau, specifically to support the CAB outreach work which takes place in Bassingbourn (pre-book service) and at the Melbourn Hub, where the drop-in service takes place 1st and 3rd Thursdays from 9:30-12:00.